David-Alzamendi/Fabric-Introduction-Course/Labs/Tech/03-fabric-pipelinecopyadventureworks.md

     ![Mapping](<../../media/Pipeline Copy AdventureWorks/pipeline - (11).png>)

+   You will have to wait a few seconds before you can continue so it can map the columns for all the tables.

 5. Click **Next** to preview the settings and then **Save and Run** to save the Copy Data activity configuration.